cedalgib/PathOfLight/README.md

 # PathOfLight
-A website designed and developed for class.
+A website designed and developed for a fictional yoga studio.